PreScience: A Dataset and Benchmark for Scientific Forecasting

 To develop and select among candidate metrics for the Contribution Generation task, we constructed both a validation set and a test set of human preference judgments.

-For the test set, we sampled ten (key reference, target) pairs from \benchmark’s training set.
-For each pair, we generated ten possible candidate scientific advances, effectively attempting to reproduce each target ten times from its key references: Concretely, we prompted each of \texttt{claude-3-sonnet-20240229}, \texttt{gpt-4o-2024-11-20}, \texttt{meta-llama/Meta-Llama-3.1-8B-Instruct}, and \texttt{o3\_mini} to produce three follow-up contributions, yielding 30 candidates per target.
-From the union of these 30 generations and the target paper’s ground-truth key references, we randomly sampled ten title–abstract pairs to use for annotation and evaluation.
+For the test set, we sampled ten (influential reference, target) pairs from \benchmark’s training set.
+For each pair, we generated ten possible candidate scientific advances, effectively attempting to reproduce each target ten times from its influential references: Concretely, we prompted each of \texttt{claude-3-sonnet-20240229}, \texttt{gpt-4o-2024-11-20}, \texttt{meta-llama/Meta-Llama-3.1-8B-Instruct}, and \texttt{o3\_mini} to produce three follow-up contributions, yielding 30 candidates per target.
+From the union of these 30 generations and the target paper’s ground-truth influential references, we randomly sampled ten title–abstract pairs to use for annotation and evaluation.

 Human annotators (drawn from \benchmark’s authors) ranked the sampled generated contributions by conceptual similarity to the target paper’s ground-truth abstract, allowing ties.
 In the test set, each annotator ranked all candidates.
 For the validation set, we generated ten additional targets with corresponding candidate generations; these were singly annotated.
-We used the validation set internally to experiment with variations of FacetScore and LACERScore, and report results in this paper computed over the test set and the final versions of these metrics.
+We used the validation set internally to experiment with variations of FacetScore and LACER, and report results in this paper computed over the test set and the final versions of these metrics.

-We measured inter-annotator agreement (IAA) and automated metrics' agreement with human judgements using Kendall’s $\tau_b$ \cite{Kendall1938ANM} evaluated over the above test set.
+We measured inter-annotator agreement (IAA) and automated metrics' agreement with human judgments using Kendall’s $\tau_b$ \cite{Kendall1938ANM} evaluated over the above test set.
 Annotators exhibit substantial agreement on this task, though some variability remains.
 We find that \followupmetric~is the only metric that approaches agreement comparable with human IAA.
-Further, \followupmetric~judgements appear robust to the choice of underlying LLM judge (Figure~\ref{fig:lacerscore}).
+Further, \followupmetric~judgments appear robust to the choice of underlying LLM judge (Figure~\ref{fig:lacerscore_matrix}).